Why diwire¶

 repo: Repo

-…then diwire can resolve Service by reading its type hints and resolving dependencies recursively.
+…then diwire can resolve Service by reading type hints and resolving dependencies recursively.

-When you do need explicit control, you still have it:
+When you need explicit control, you still have it: